mgechev/revive/README.md

 Here's how `revive` is different from `golint`:

 * Allows you to enable or disable rules using a configuration file.
-* Allows you to configure the linting rules with a configuration file.
+* Allows you to configure the linting rules with a TOML file.
 * Provides functionality to disable a specific rule or the entire linter for a file or a range of lines.
 * Provides more rules compared to `golint`.
 * Provides multiple formatters which let you customize the output.
 * Allows you to customize the return code for the entire linter or based on the failure of only some rules.
 * Open for addition of new rules or formatters.
-* Faster since it runs the rules over each file in a separate goroutine.
+* Faster.
+It runs the rules over each file in a separate goroutine.

 ## Usage